 British star authors along with new voices will be the core of The Norwegian Festival of Literature’s British focus this spring.
-Ali Smith, Abdulrazak Gurnah, Deborah Levy, Jack Meggitt Phillips and Maddie Mortimer are among the authors coming to Lillehammer.
+Ali Smith, Abdulrazak Gurnah, Jack Meggitt Phillips and Maddie Mortimer are among the authors coming to Lillehammer.
 Other influences on the program include our enthusiasm for British pop culture, humour, brit-pop and of course football.

 “Norwegians are more closely connected to Great Britain than we might think.
 For many, the British culture is more important to our identity and self-understanding than our Norse cultural heritage”, says artistic advisor Marit Eikemo.